Akuli/mittari/README.md

 ![picture of circuit board](images/board.jpg)

+The board itself is [stripboard](https://en.wikipedia.org/wiki/Stripboard).
+The black marks indicate where I cut the strips of copper on the other side.

-I assembled this board using almost nothing but components that I already had.
+I assembled this board almost entirely out of components I already had.
 I think I only bought super-bright red LEDs.
 The thing with a thick red cable is the other half of the fuse holder.

-The outermost LED legs have shrink tube around them.
+Each row of LEDs is yellow-red-yellow-red-yellow, and the LEDs are aimed at the meters.
-In hindsight, this is completely unnecessary.
+In hindsight, the black shrink tube around outermost LED legs is unnecessary.
 I thought they would prevent the LED legs from touching the angle brackets that hold the board, but when assembling this,
 I ended up with a couple millimeters between the angle brackets and LED legs.